XHYU-FM

 XHYU-FM is a radio station on 100.1 FM in Mérida, Yucatán, Mexico.
 It is owned by Grupo SIPSE Radio and is known as Amor with a romantic format.

 History

 XHYU received its concession on February 19, 1993.
-It was owned by Mensaje Radiofónico, S.A., a subsidiary of Radiorama, and slated to broadcast on 100.9 MHz.
+It was owned by Mensaje Radiofónico, S.A., a subsidiary of Radiorama, and slated to broadcast on 100.9 MHz, but soon moved.
 Within five years, Radiorama had sold XHYU to Grupo ACIR.
-In 2012, ACIR would sell ownership of its Mérida stations to SIPSE, which continues to program XHYU and XHMT-FM 98.5 with similar formats with identical names.
+In 2006, ACIR would sell ownership of its Mérida stations to SIPSE along with XHMT-FM 98.5, with a concession transfer was approved in 2012, which continues to program with similar formats with identical names.